 - Level E closes 15 minutes before the advertised library closing time.

-The Hugh Owen Library's collections cover the humanities, social sciences, biological and earth sciences and include:
+The Hugh Owen Library's collections cover the humanities, business, law, social sciences, biological and earth sciences and also include:

 - Contemporary fiction